 Here you can see the game board in place.
 You can use the clear plastic bottom to store pieces while you work.

-Challenge #2 is almost reading to start.
+Challenge #2 is almost ready to start.
 I just need to finish placing the purple and blue pieces.

 Let's take a closer look at the back side of this game board.
 You can see that the pieces have some sections that protrude through the game board, and other sections that don't.
 You need to cover the half sections with half sections from other playing pieces.

 The medium blue "L" shape has two half sections that can fit around this orange piece.

 Turn the game board back around, and you can see the protruding sections of the medium blue piece!

 Continue placing pieces, both from the front and the back, until the entire grid is filled!
 You can check your solutions in the back of the challenge booklet.

 There are 60 challenges to play, from starter to wizard.
 The game pieces are sturdy and the game board is slightly flexible, which makes popping the pieces in and out a little easier.
 My thumbs did get a bit sore after a while!

 I have really enjoyed this grid-filling game.
 I love that we must attack this from both the back and the front!
 This adds a unique twist to this style of puzzle.

 This puzzle is recommended for ages 7 and up.
 I'd think that most younger kids could complete the starter and junior levels without too much difficulty.
 And, as always, this would be a great game for parents to work on with their kids.